civican/legisinfo/44-1/bills/C-61/bill_text.md

 Whereas Parliament affirms the need to take into account the lived experience, and to address the needs, of First Nations persons, including those of elders, parents, youth, children, persons with disabilities, women, men, gender-diverse persons and two-spirit persons, and specifically of those who have compromised health due to inadequate quality and quantity of drinking water, wastewater treatment and disposal and related infrastructure;

 Whereas Parliament recognizes that regulatory gaps, policy gaps and underfunding have resulted in inadequate infrastructure for the provision of drinking water and wastewater treatment and disposal on First Nation lands and that those gaps and that underfunding have contributed to social and health conditions that are not equal to those of other people in Canada and to long-term drinking water advisories on First Nation lands, and have left First Nations in vulnerable circumstances that must be addressed;

+Whereas Parliament recognizes that broad, concurrent action by all levels of government to protect First Nation waters from pollution, including that caused by certain persistent, toxic and bioaccumulative substances, is urgently required;

 Whereas Parliament recognizes that jurisdiction over water services by First Nations is a primary means of achieving self-determination by First Nations and that there is a need for a transparent and clear process for First Nations to exercise that jurisdiction;